Skip to main content

 Self-consumption of goods occurs in the following cases:

-1. When goods are transferred from business or professional property to personal property or are intended for the private consumption of the taxable person.
+1. When assets are transferred from business or professional assets to personal assets or are intended for the private consumption of the taxable person.

-2. When there is a transfer of the power of disposal without consideration over tangible assets that are part of the business or professional assets.
+2. When the transfer of the power of disposal without consideration occurs over tangible assets that make up the business or professional assets.

 Example:

-This occurs, among other things, when an entrepreneur gives his customers certain products manufactured by him as gifts.
+This occurs, among other cases, when a businessman gives his clients certain products manufactured by him.

-3. When goods used in one sector of activity are used in another distinct sector of activity of the same taxable person.
+3. When the goods used in one sector of activity are affected to another differentiated sector of activity of the same taxable person.

-There will be differentiated sectors of the business or professional activity in the following cases:
+There will be differentiated sectors of business or professional activity in the following cases:

 1. When the following requirements are met simultaneously:

-• The deduction percentages differ by more than 50 percentage points for the two activities, provided that neither activity is ancillary to the other.
+• That the deduction percentages differ by more than 50 percentage points in both activities, provided that none of them is accessory to the other.

-An ancillary activity is understood to be that whose volume of operations in the preceding year does not exceed 15 per cent of that of the main activity, provided that it contributes to the realisation of the main activity.Ancillary activities follow the regime of the main activity and are included in the same sector as the main activity.
+An accessory activity is understood to be that whose volume of operations in the preceding year is not greater than 15 percent of that of the main activity and provided that it contributes to its realization.
+The accessory activities follow the regime of the main activity and are included in the same sector as the latter.

-Under this heading there can be two distinct sectors:
+Under this section there may be two differentiated sectors:

-• The main activity (the one with the highest volume of transactions in the preceding year) together with its ancillary activities and distinct activities with deduction percentages that do not differ by more than 50 percentage points from that of the main activity.
+• The main activity (the one with the highest volume of operations in the previous year) together with its accessory activities and different activities with deduction percentages that do not differ by more than 50 percentage points from that of the main activity.

-• Activities other than the main activity for which the deduction rates differ by more than 50 percentage points from the main activity.
+• Activities other than the main one whose deduction percentages differ by more than 50 percentage points from the main one.

-2. Activities under the special simplified, agriculture, livestock and fishing, investment gold transactions or equivalence surcharge schemes.
+2. Activities covered by the special simplified regimes, agriculture, livestock and fishing, operations with investment gold or the equivalence surcharge.

 3. Financial leasing operations.

-The provisions of the two preceding indents shall be without prejudice, where appropriate:
+The provisions of the two previous indents must be understood, where appropriate, without prejudice:

 Example:

-2. The application of the provisions of section two of Article 99 of the VAT Law in relation to the rectification of deductions initially made according to the foreseeable destination of the goods and services acquired, when the actual destination of the goods and services acquired is different from the foreseeable destination, in the case of tax paid or paid for the acquisition or importation of goods or services other than investment goods which had not been used to any extent in the development of the business or professional activity prior to the time when the economic activity for which they were foreseeably intended at the time the tax was paid becomes part of a different sector from the one in which it was previously integrated.
+2. Of the application of the provisions of section two of article 99 of the VAT Law in relation to the rectification of deductions initially made according to the foreseeable destination of the goods and services acquired, when their actual destination is different from that foreseen, in the case of fees borne or paid for the acquisition or import of goods or services other than investment goods that had not been used to any extent in the development of the business or professional activity prior to the moment in which the economic activity which were foreseeably destined at the time in which the quotas were borne becomes part of a differentiated sector different from the one in which it had previously been integrated.

 Example:

-A farmer who is taxed in year "n-1" under the general tax regime because he has renounced the special regime for agriculture, livestock and fisheries deducts EUR 100 of input VAT on the purchase of fertilisers to be used in year "n".
-If in said year "n" changes to taxation under the special regime, revoking the renunciation, the deduction made must be rectified, paying the 100 euros.
+A farmer who pays taxes in year “n-1” under the general tax regime, having renounced the special regime for agriculture, livestock and fishing, deducts 100 euros of input VAT for the acquisition of fertilizers that he will use in the year “ n.”
+If in said year “n” you start paying taxes under the special regime, revoking the waiver, you must rectify the deduction made, entering the 100 euros.

-3. The provisions of Articles 134 bis and 155 of the VAT Act in relation to the cases of commencement or cessation of the application of the special regimes for agriculture, livestock and fisheries or the equivalence surcharge.
+3. The provisions of articles 134 bis and 155 of the VAT Law in relation to the cases of beginning or cessation of the application of the special regimes for agriculture, livestock and fishing or the equivalence surcharge.

 Example:

-A businessman who becomes taxable in year "n" under the special system of the equivalence surcharge, having been taxed in year "n-1" under the general tax system, must pay the result of applying the VAT and equivalence surcharge rates to the acquisition value of the inventoried stocks, excluding VAT.Similarly, but in the opposite direction, a businessman who becomes taxable in year "n+1" under the general scheme having been taxable in year "n" under the special scheme for agriculture, livestock and fisheries, will be entitled to deduct the VAT corresponding to the value of the inventoried stocks.
+A businessman who begins to pay taxes in year “n” under the special regime of the equivalence surcharge, having paid taxes in year “n-1” under the general tax regime, must enter the result of applying the VAT and surcharge rates. of equivalence to the acquisition value of the inventoried stocks, VAT excluded.
+In the same way, but in the opposite direction, a businessman who begins to pay taxes in year "n+1" for the general regime, having paid taxes in year "n" for the special regime for agriculture, livestock and fishing, will have the right to the deduction of VAT corresponding to the value of inventoried stocks.

-Self-supply does not occur if the taxable person has been given the right to deduct input VAT in full if he has acquired goods of the same kind from third parties.
+Self-consumption does not occur if the taxable person has been granted the right to fully deduct the input VAT if he has acquired goods of identical nature from third parties.

-This right shall not be deemed to be attributed if during the deduction adjustment period the goods are used for purposes which limit or exclude the right to deduct, are used in transactions which do not give rise to the right to deduct, or if the general pro-rata rule is applicable or a tax-exempt supply is made which does not give rise to the right to deduct.
+This right will not be deemed to have been granted if, during the period of regularization of deductions, the assets are used for purposes that limit or exclude the right to deduct, are used in operations that do not generate the right to deduction, or if the general pro rata rule is applicable. or a tax-exempt delivery is made that does not generate the right to deduction.

 Example:

-A real estate developer with a deductible input VAT rate of less than 100 percent builds a property for sale (stock) which is assigned as an office (investment good) to the company.
+A real estate developer with a deductible input VAT percentage of less than 100 percent that builds a property for sale (stock) which is assigned as an office (investment asset) to the company.

-2. The transfers of goods made by an entrepreneur to another EU Member State in order to use them for the needs of his business there.
+2. The transfers of assets made by a businessman to another Member State of the European Union to affect the needs of his company there.

-There is no transaction treated as a supply of goods when the goods are used in certain transactions:Thus, the supply of goods deemed to be carried out in the Member State of arrival or the temporary use of such goods in the Member State of arrival, the supply of services for the taxable person established in Spain or the supply of gas, electricity, heat or refrigeration through the natural gas or electricity distribution system or heat or refrigeration networks.
+There is no operation assimilated to the delivery of goods when the goods are used in certain operations: thus, the provision of goods that are considered to have been made in the Member State of arrival or the temporary use of said goods in the Member State of arrival, the provision of services for the taxable person established in Spain or the deliveries of gas. , electricity, heat or cold through the natural gas or electricity distribution system or heat or cooling networks.